-Bridging loans and property development seem to go hand in hand – and for good reason!
-This short term finance solution provides fast, effective financial relief which is perfect for developers and investors looking to add to their portfolio or renovate a property.
+Bridging loans and property refurbishment seem to go hand in hand – and for good reason!
+This short-term finance solution provides fast funding which can be a great option for property professionals looking to scale up quickly and get ahead of the competition.

-Here’s our beginner-friendly guide answering how bridging loans and property development works.
+Here’s our beginner-friendly guide answering how bridging loans and property refurbishment works.

-Property development is defined as the business process of purchasing and renovating properties as well as the purchasing of land with the intention to build new properties.
+Property refurbishment is defined as the business process of purchasing and renovating properties as well as the purchasing of land with the intention to build new properties.

-How bridging loans can be used in property development
+How bridging loans can be used in property refurbishment

-Bridging loans can be used during property development by people renovating dilapidated, un-mortgageable properties which include those without bathrooms, toilets and kitchens.
+Bridging loans can be used during property refurbishment by people renovating dilapidated, un-mortgageable properties which include those without bathrooms, toilets and kitchens.

 This funding option can also be used to take advantage of property market conditions and to help finance negotiations as to not lose out on those unmissable investment opportunities.

-Who can use a bridging loan for property development
+Who can use a bridging loan for property refurbishment

 Bridging loans aren’t suitable for everyone.
 They’re typically targeted at professional individuals for business use and aren’t available as an alternative to mortgages, credit cards and short-term personal loans.